+Prepare for adversity by storing an emergency supply of food and water.
 Earthquakes, fires, severe storms, and power outages are just some of the potential emergencies we may encounter.
-Imagine that you have no electricity, no gas, no water and no telephone service.
-What would happen if you are told to evacuate your home in the next ten minutes?
+Imagine that you have no electricity, gas, water or telephone service.
+What would happen if you are told to evacuate your home in the next 10 minutes?
 Imagine that all the businesses are closed and you are without any kind of emergency services.
 What will you do until help arrives?

-The 3 day emergency food and water supply is meant to be a quickly accessed, portable source of food and water that can sustain you and your family for several days.
+The 3-day emergency food and water supply is meant to be a quickly accessed, portable source of food and water that can sustain you and your family for several days.
 It should be stored in one or two containers for quick portability.
 The foods chosen should be ready-to-eat without the need for cooking.

-The 3 week/ 3 month emergency food and water supply are meant for a disaster where food and water delivery may be interrupted.
+The 3-week/ 3-month emergency food and water supply are meant for a disaster where food and water delivery may be interrupted.
 Hurricane Katrina was a perfect example where the normal delivery of food was interrupted.
 Build a small supply of food that is part of your normal, daily diet by purchasing a few extra items each week.
 Expand on this until you reach your goal.
 Not all of these foods will be ready-to-eat and plans must be made to store the necessary means to prepare them.